Shock-OS/Simple-USB-Flasher/README.md

 `$ simple-usb-flasher-cli --help`, or simply `$ simple-usb-flasher-cli` with no arguments.

+## Supported Image Types
+ - .7z
+ - .bz2
+ - .gz
+ - .img
+ - .iso
+ - .lzma
+ - .rar
+ - .tar
+ - .tar.bz2
+ - .tar.gz
+ - .tar.lzma
+ - .tar.xz
+ - .tar.zst
+ - .xz
+ - .zip
+ - .zst

+<b>NOTE:</b> If you attempt to flash an image of a file type that is not in the list above, the program will give you a warning letting you know that the file type is not supported.
+However, it will still allow you to flash the image if you want, but doing so may result in a corrupted drive (which can be easily fixed using GParted, see Known Issues below).

 ## Known Issues

 ### Flash/erase failed, device can no longer be mounted